Jira Dashboards Guide: How To Create Custom Dashboards With Your Jira Data

 You can then share this with anyone and create nuanced versions of the same dashboard for different audiences, including stakeholders without Jira access.

-Here’s an example of a dashboard using live Jira data, created in Visor, to track progress and performance for a sub-team of a larger project team:
+Example of a dashboard using live Jira data, created in Visor, to track progress and performance for a sub-team of a larger project team:

 Multiple versions of this dashboard can be quickly and easily created for each team, using the same live data as the source, to attain reporting consistency and help people zoom into their own performance.